How To Create A One-Page Website

 Mobile responsiveness is essential because mobile devices account for over half of website traffic.
 Test how your design adjusts across different screen sizes.

-Text must be readable without zooming, buttons large enough to tap easily, and images should resize without distortion.
+Text must be readable without zooming, buttons must be large enough to tap easily, and images should resize without distortion.

 Columns often stack vertically on smaller screens, so preview layouts carefully.
 Avoid hover-only effects since they don’t work on mobile.

-Most website builders like Wix and Squarespace offer mobile editors; use them.
+Most website builders, such as Wix and Squarespace, offer mobile editors; use them.
 Also, test real devices if possible — emulators aren't always perfect.
 A flawless mobile experience keeps your audience engaged and converts better.

 Step 9: Set Up Smooth Scrolling Navigation

 Smooth scrolling is a signature feature of great one-page websites.
-Instead of loading new pages, clicking navigation links should slide visitors smoothly down to the correct section.
+Instead of loading new pages, clicking navigation links should smoothly slide visitors to the correct section.

 This creates a seamless, fluid experience.
 This feature is often automatic in website builders when linking to section IDS.
 If you’re coding manually, use anchor links and enable smooth behaviour via simple JavaScript or CSS scroll-behaviour.

-Make sure the section IDS match your navigation links exactly.
-Add a scroll indicator if necessary to show users there’s more below.
+Ensure the section IDs match your navigation links exactly.
+Add a scroll indicator, if necessary, to indicate there’s more content below.
 Smooth scrolling subtly guides visitors through your story without breaking immersion or attention.

 Step 10: Create A Strong Call-to-Action (CTA)